BertBallast/screencopy/README.md

 The answer: Yes, much is possible, but there are some unexpected drawbacks.

-NB: Comments in the code are im dutch, and also the names of most variables - However, in the near future it will be translated to englisch
+NB: Comments in the code are in dutch, and also the names of most variables - However, in the near future it will be translated to englisch

 NB: 'Rust by example', the most accessible way to learn the language, has many small examples.
 This projects many aspects together.